shrinerb/shrine/doc/direct_s3.md

 * `storage` – direct uploads typically use the `:cache` storage
 * `metadata` – hash of metadata extracted from the file

-Once submitted this JSON will then be assigned to the attachment attribute instead of the raw file.
-See [this walkthrough][direct S3 upload walkthrough] for adding dynamic direct S3 uploads from scratch using [Uppy], as well as the [Roda][roda demo] or [Rails][rails demo] demo app for a complete example of multiple direct S3 uploads.
+Once the form is submitted, this JSON data will then be assigned to the attachment attribute instead of the raw file.
+See [this walkthrough][direct S3 upload walkthrough] for adding dynamic direct S3 uploads from scratch, as well as the [Roda][roda demo] / [Rails][rails demo] demo app for a complete example of multiple direct S3 uploads.

 ## Strategy B (static)